emwalker/digraph/README.md

 * [GitHub Primer](https://styleguide.github.com/primer/) CSS

 Right now it would be pretty difficult for someone other than me to get up and going without a snapshot of the database.
-I'll be happy to put something together as a template database if anyone is interested.
+Just open an issue, and I'll be happy to put something together as a template database if anyone is interested.

 ## Screenshot